How effective is the progestogen-only pill?

 - Can use it when breastfeeding

-- Can use at any age – even if you smoke and are over 35
+- Can use at any age – even if you are over 50 or are over 35 and smoke (reasons you can’t taken oestrogen containing contraceptives)

 - It’s useful if you can’t take the hormone oestrogen, which is in the combined pill, contraceptive patch and vaginal ring